 Being convicted of a crime is always a devastating blow, both to the defendant and his or her loved ones.
 However, you should know that you have a right to challenge or appeal your sentence and conviction.
 This applies to both state and federal crimes, including disorderly persons offenses (misdemeanors) and indictable crimes (felonies).
 If your appeal is successful, potential outcomes include being granted a new trial, having your sentence shortened, or in rare cases, being released from jail or prison.
 Our criminal defense lawyers explain how the process works in New Jersey.

 How to Start the New Jersey Criminal Appeals Process: Forms and Deadlines

-If you’re thinking about going through the criminal appeals process, it’s extremely important to contact an experienced New Jersey appeals attorney sooner rather than later.
+If you’re thinking about going through the criminal appeals process, it’s extremely important to contact an experienced Cape May appeals attorney sooner rather than later.
 If you wait for too long, you could lose your opportunity altogether.

 Not only are the deadlines for filing a criminal appeal extremely short – just 45 days for Superior Court convictions (indictable crimes/felonies), 20 days for municipal court convictions (disorderly persons offenses/misdemeanors), and a mere 14 days for federal crimes (such as money laundering or mail and wire fraud) – they are also extremely rigid.

 While it is not impossible to obtain a 30-day extension, it is simpler, more reliable, and more efficient simply to meet the original deadline.
 Remember, there is no guarantee that you will be granted an extension by the Appellate Division: you must demonstrate to the court that you had reasonable cause for exceeding the time limit.
 In the eyes of the court, being busy or forgetful are not valid excuses.